wouterVE/Gitlab-docker-backup-restore/README.md

 As such it is advised to not store the config backup next to your data backup.
 I've opt to store them in the same place, but securing the config data with a strong password.
 This is generated upon the first backup and can be found under `/home/gl`.
 Make sure you take a note of this password.

+## Schedule
+You can schedule a backup job by setting a cronjob for the root user eg:
+> 0 3 * * * /path/to/gl_backup.sh

 # Restore
 WIP